JuliaMolSim/Molly.jl/benchmark/allegro_benchmarks.md

 - Weights are the small random reference model used by the test suite, not a trained potential.
   Timings depend on the architecture size (channels `C`, latent width `H`, number of layers, `l_max`), not on the weight values, so they are representative for a model of this shape.
-- Everything runs on the CPU.
-GPU-backed systems currently take a host round-trip; native on-device (KernelAbstractions / CUDA) kernels for the many-body forward and backward are a planned follow-up (as they were for ANI) and would change these numbers substantially.
+- The **energy** forward now runs natively on the GPU (CUDA + Metal, see the CUDA section).
+The **forces** (backward) still run on the CPU; a native GPU backward is the next step.
+The neighbour list is built on the host for both, so a device-side neighbour build is the main remaining optimisation.
 - A head-to-head against the reference `nequip-allegro` (PyTorch) package — analogous to the ANI-vs-TorchANI comparison — is future work: it needs a trained checkpoint (or a matched-config build) shared between the two implementations for a fair comparison.